mzdyb/network-configuration-as-code/README.md

-# Automating Network Configuration Management with Ansible !!!DRAFT!!!
+# Automating Network Configuration Management with Ansible
 ## Introduction

 This project demonstrates an example of automating network configuration management using Ansible for multi-vendor network devices (Cisco & Arista).
-It showcases **Configuration as Code (CaC)** approach with **Source of Truth (SoT)** defined in Github where network configurations are defined in YAML files and deployed using Ansible playbooks.
+It showcases **Configuration as Code (CaC)** approach with **Source of Truth (SoT)** defined in Github where network configurations are defined in YAML files and deployed via Ansible playbooks.
 Two different configuration methods are presented here:

-- declarative configuration with Ansible Network Resource modules
+- **Declarative configuration** with Ansible **Network Resource modules**
-- template-based configuration with Ansible Config modules
+- **emplate-based configuration** with Ansible **Config modules**

-CaC approach requires configuration **paradigm shift** where we are switching to configuring network from SoT (this repository) not directly on devices.
-Configuration is then automatically implemented to network devices using Ansible.
+With CaC approach the best practice is to implement configuration paradigm shift where we are switching to configuring network from SoT (this repository) instead of implementing changes directly on devices.
+Configuration is then automatically implemented on network devices using Ansible.

 ## Network Topology
-The following lab environment has been created with Containerlab:
+The following lab environment was created with Containerlab:

 ![Network Topology](files/topo.png)